srikanthgr/Calendar-DayView/README.md

 Sample implementation of calendar day view for android.

-Current Implementation reads events from the natvie calendar
+Current Implementation reads events from the native calendar.